stefanlinde95/Transportation_calculator/README.md

 ﻿# Transportation calculator

-This is really simple transportation calculator made as 2-3 fun project made with ReactJS, MUI, NodeJS, Prisma and Planetscale.
+This is really simple transportation calculator made in 2-3 days as a fun project with ReactJS, MUI, NodeJS, Prisma and Planetscale.

 ## Local setup
 ### Backend